-5 Conclusions
+5. Conclusions

-We find a robust and stable Penn effect over all our specifications, with an implied price-productivity elasticity of about 0.5.
-Within the pure time-series dimension, our results confirm earlier findings reporting the existence of a special status for (former) transition economies in form of a significantly higher (lower) price-productivity elasticity for CEEC (CIS) than for OECD economies.
-However, we argue that (i) the Penn effect is fundamentally a cross-section phenomenon and (ii) the omission of real factors connected to reform effort might lead to omitted variable bias and omitted variable inconsisteny.
-In our preferred specification, which treats the Penn effect as a cross-section phenomenon and in which resource dependence and the extend of reforms are included as additional control variables in order to take account of possible endogeneity of the productivity variable, there is no special status for (former) transition economies.
+We find a robust and stable Penn effect over all our specifications, with an implied priceproductivity elasticity of about 0.5.
+Within the pure time-series dimension, our results confirm earlier findings reporting the existence of a special status for transition as compared to OECD economies.
+However, we argue that (i) the Penn effect is fundamentally a cross-section phenomenon and (ii) the omission of real factors connected to reform effort might lead to omitted variable bias and omitted variable inconsistency.
+In our preferred specification, which treats the Penn effect as a crosssection phenomenon and in which resource dependence and the extend of reforms are included as additional control variables in order to take account of possible endogeneity of the productivity variable, there is no special status for transition economies.
 These results are very robust with respect to choice of sample and variable definition.